 Day 1: Berlin

 Germany’s capital and largest city is the starting point of your 2-week tour of Deutschland.
 Follow the suggestions for Berlin in the 1-week itinerary until late afternoon, then from Museumsinsel, you can walk to Friedrichstrasse, the upscale shopping street of eastern Berlin, or visit the East Side Gallery, the longest preserved section of the Berlin Wall.
-Or, if the day is clear, you might want to walk over to Alexanderplatz and zoom up to the observation deck of the Fernsehturm (Television Tower), the tallest structure in western Europe.
+Or, if the day is clear, you might want to walk over to Alexanderplatz and zoom up to the observation deck of the Fernsehturm (Television Tower), one of the tallest structures in western Europe.

 Day 2: Berlin